 Extra points for the little explosion sound at the end of "Babe, You Turn Me On".

 Overall, not my tempo.
 It's somehow dull and overstimulating at the same time.
 Most confusing thing I've heard so far.
-I certainly feel certain ways about it but lord help me if I know what those are.
+I definitely feel certain ways about it but lord help me if I know what those are.

 I'd rank it pretty high for creativity and the interesting juxtaposition between the lyrics and the music, but I enjoyed the relief of the silence that followed the last track a bit too much.
 I didn't even realize I was in pain.
 Ope.